Clash City Rockers

-"Clash City Rockers" is a song by English rock band the Clash.
+"Clash City Rockers" is a song by the English rock band the Clash.
 It was first released in February 1978 as a single with the B-side "Jail Guitar Doors", the latter a re-worked version of a song from Joe Strummer's pub rock days.
 "Clash City Rockers" was the second of three non-album singles released between the group's eponymous first album in 1977 and their second album, Give 'Em Enough Rope (1978).
 It was later included as the opening track of the belated US version of the band's debut album.

 Background

 The song was first played live at Mont De Marsan (Landes, France), in August 1977, and recorded the same year in the band's October and November sessions at CBS Studios.
-Following an argument at the end of the band's Get Out of Control Tour, Paul Simonon and Mick Jones were not on speaking terms, leaving Joe Strummer as a middle-man, relaying instructions and insults from one to the other.

 Composition

 The Clash's first overt attempt at self-mythology, "Clash City Rockers" is, by and large, a song about positivity and moving forward, and revisits themes common in Clash songs of the era, specifically dead-end employment and having a purpose in life.
 Jones has said that the song "was one of the first numbers we did where we really began to stretch and experiment."